urbit/bridge/DEVELOPMENT.md

 ## Testing

 Automated tests for critical user journeys are coming Soon™️.
 Until then, here are several manual test cases to consider when making changes.
+It's worth noting that what to test depends on what the changes are.
+These test cases have limited utility when you are making a small change on a single screen; however, they are certainly a good idea when touching critical pieces such as transaction sending or secrets derivation.

 ### Mnemonic Login

 "As a user, I can log into Bridge using a BIP39 mnemonic phrase"